lnicastro/DIF/README.md

 Enter the MySQL client terminal, e.g. `mysql -u root -p Catalogs`, then:

 ```
--- all the info for objects in a circle or radius 18 arcmin around RA=30, Dec=30
+-- all the info for objects in a circle of radius 18 arcmin around RA=30, Dec=30
   SELECT * FROM ascc25_mini_htm_6 WHERE dif_Circle(30,30,18);

 -- as above, but returning coordinates and magnitudes only in standard format